Senior Program Manager, Patty Harbold

 With over 25 years of regulatory practice, Ms. Angotti has held senior enforcement positions at the SEC, Treasury’s Financial Crimes Enforcement Network (FinCEN) and FINRA (Financial Industry Regulatory Authority).

-Richard Barrett CMG OBE is a Senior Vice President at The Soufan Group, a security consultancy based in New York.
+Using his expertise, Richard Barrett's work includes resolving conflict and increasing social resilience to political violence, and establishing socail cohesion while working together with other practitioners and policymakers.
+Mr. Barrett was previously a Senior Vice President at The Soufan Group, a security consultancy based in New York.
 He is also a Fellow at the New America Foundation in Washington, the Royal United Services Institute in London, and the Centre for Research and Security Studies in Islamabad.
 He is a board member and strategic advisor for various institutions including the International Centre for Counter Terrorism – The Hague, the Global Center on Cooperative Security in Washington, the Oxford Research Group in the UK, and Projects for the 21st Century in London and Washington.
 He also serves on the Independent Review Panel of the Global Community Engagement and Resilience Fund in Geneva.
 From March 2004 to December 2012 he was Coordinator of the Al-Qaida and Taliban Monitoring Team at the United Nations in New York and in 2005 he helped establish what became the United Nations Counter Terrorism Implementation Task Force following adoption by the General Assembly of the Global Strategy to Counter Terrorism in 2006.
 Before joining the United Nations, he worked for the British Government both at home and overseas with postings in Canada, Jordan, Turkey and the United States.

 Jean Pierre Brun